How will you be intentional about the next 365 days?

 Step 5: List some goals for this year.

-Finally, set before the Lord some specific goals you’d like to reach.
-I usually struggle with this one because I never want to be presumptuous or proud.
+Finally, set before the Lord some specific goals you’d like to work toward.
+I usually struggle with this one because I never want to be presumptuous.
 (Only God knows the future.)
-But if we approach him with a humble heart, motivated by love for Jesus and the spread of his glory, our goal-setting can be pleasing to God.
-Ultimately, he will decide if those goals are met, so we can rest in his sovereignty even as we strive for goals that honor Christ.
+But if we approach these with a humble heart before God, motivated by love for Jesus and the spread of his glory, our goal-setting can be pleasing to him.
+Ultimately, he will decide if those goals are met, so we can rest in his sovereignty even as we strive for aims that honor Christ.

 - Invite a friend to study the Bible.